What Support Can You Get in Secondary Education?

-When you move school from Primary to Secondary School, or if you need to move part way through a year, the Education of Children in Care Secondary team will make sure that the change goes as smoothly as possible.
+When you move school from Primary to Secondary School, or if you need to move part way through the year, the Virtual School Secondary team will make sure that the change goes as smoothly as possible.
 We will attend meetings and help to make plans to support you whatever that entails.
 Your PEP meetings will continue and the PEP document will continue to be very important to the planning of your education.

 We will make sure that your school is aware of the need for confidentiality.